eladushiki/lfvddp/README.md

 > pip install -e .

+or possibly

+> pip3 install -e .

 to be able to run the code locally while editing it in place.

+To also be able to run on the cluster, the same command sould be also run there.
+The following command might be of use beforehand:

+> export PATH="$PATH:/srv01/agrp/<your-username>/.local/bin"

+if pip is not already recognized.

 To submit SGE jobs to the WIS cluster, you should install slurm.
 The [specific isntallation command](https://command-not-found.com/qsub) depends on your OS.